DILCISBoard/GroupDocumentation/MeetingNotes/20210526 DILCIS Board Minutes levels.md

 #### Discussion

 The Board discussed the change request and saw that it might need another name and the number of levels might be different.
 A smaller group will take on the work and suggest a list of requirements or levels and the name of the list as well as other content needed to be able to state the requirements for this matter.
-The group also discussed the aim with this task which KB explained as being able to give guidiance and clearly state this levels (current name).
+The group also discussed the aim with this task which KB explained as being able to give guidiance and clearly state these levels (current name).

 #### Result